Zogir01/Word-Finder/README.md

 The main reason of creating Word-Finder is create convenient tool to search specified words in any images.
 The program has a gui, where we can select over data in easy way. <br />

 GUI is written in c# language using windows forms.
+It is using .NET Framework 4.7.2.

 - Important note! - We don't have to type tesseract, and poppler paths in gui manually.
 We can use environmental variables. <br />